winlew/levy-agent-simulation/README.md

 - elite_fraction (float): fraction of the best performing agents that will be copied to the next generation
 - mutation_fraction (float): fraction of the population that will be mutated
 - mutation_rate (float): probability of a weight being mutated
-- mutation_strength (float): strength of the mutation
+- mutation_strength (float): amplitude of the mutation
 - tolerance (float): tolerance value to set weights
 - train_mode (bool): whether evolution is enabled or not